What actually counts as “VM protection”

 Jscrambler

 What they ship: Code Transformations (renaming, string encryption, control-flow flattening), Code Annotations (per-region opt-in for stronger protection), Self-Defending (anti-tamper, anti-debug), and Threat Monitoring (runtime telemetry with a dashboard).
-The polymorphism story matches what JSO does in Maximum mode; the threat monitoring story has no JSO equivalent.
+The polymorphism story matches what JSO does in Maximum mode; the hosted monitoring dashboard remains their clearer platform advantage.

 Where they sit on real VM virtualization: their public material describes "Code Transformations" with control-flow flattening and self-defending wrappers; named bytecode virtualization on the top tier is mentioned in select material but the public docs don’t fully describe an opcode interpreter.
 Treat this as “VM-class transforms with selective per-region annotation” rather than confirmed bytecode virtualization until your evaluation contract.

-Where they win: the threat-monitoring layer is genuinely useful for SaaS teams that want a dashboard of runtime tampering events.
-JSO does not ship that.
+Where they win: the hosted threat-monitoring layer is genuinely useful for SaaS teams that want a dashboard of runtime tampering events, alerts, and incident workflow.

 Heavy-DRM enterprise: Verimatrix and Digital.ai